List of neighborhoods in New Rochelle, New York: Halcyon Park

-The Halcyon Park neighborhood is located east of North Avenue, north of Fifth Avenue, and south of the Iona College campus.
+The Halcyon Park neighborhood is located east of North Avenue, north of Fifth Avenue, and south of the Iona University campus.
 The neighborhood includes Belleview Place, Brookside Place, Durand Street, Halcyon Terrace, Howard Parkway, Hubert Place, Lorenz Avenue, President Street, Sidney Street, Treno Street, Koch Street, and the northern extent of Brookdale Avenue.

 Hillcrest

 The Hillcrest neighborhood is bounded by Fifth Avenue to the south, Halcyon Park to the west, Chatsworth to the east, and Beechmont to the north.